zachhightower42/zachhightower42.github.io/README.md

 - [ ] Add the ability to export as a .json file that can be loaded back in to make edits and do other fun stuff
 - [ ] Make it so that the user gets prompted about how many of an item he wants to remove when there are multiple.
 Box for them to type in the amount or a button next to it that says all.
 Plus one for cancel, just in case
+- [ ] Improve the styling of the skills and proficiencies section